Walk

 • 3Bear right across the field to a waymarker post to the left of a large oak tree.
 Turn left and walk beside the old hedge to another waymarker post close to the corner of the substation fence.
 Turn right along the bridleway (beside the fence) to a gate and road.
 Turn left on to North Heath Lane.
 Walk along the lane to the junction with the A607, crossing the disused railway line again.

 • 4Cross the main road with extreme care and go through the gate opposite.
 Bear diagonally left towards the houses, reaching another gate and tarmac road.
-Turn right after 100m and walk down the road to the bottom of the hill.
+Follow the road ahead and turn right after 100m and walk down the road to the bottom of the hill.

-• 5Bear left and then second right to follow a tarmac lane marked as a public bridleway.
-Continue straight ahead on this lane which eventually becomes a farm track, for approximately one mile (1.75 kilometres).
+• 5Bear left and then second right to follow a tarmac lane marked as a public bridleway and no through road.
+Continue along this lane which eventually becomes a farm track, for approximately one mile (1.75 kilometres).
 Where the track bears right towards a farm, continue straight ahead on the bridleway, keeping a hedge on your left.

-• 6At a sign where the bridleway crosses a footpath turn sharp left to follow the path diagonally across a field.
-Continue on the same line across a second field, using a distant church spire and mast as your aim.
+• 6At a sign where the bridleway crosses a footpath turn sharp left to follow the path diagonally across a field to a bridge in the hedge line.
+Continue on the same line across a second field, using a distant church spire and mast on the horizon as your aim.

 • 7Cross over the minor road and follow the bridleway along the field edge, with a hedge on your left.
 After approx. 300m follow the bridleway and turn right across the field to the corner of the wood.
 Turn left and walk alongside the woodland and up the hill.
-Turn right at the end of the second wood.
+Turn right at the end of the second wood and field corner.
 Walk around the field edge.

 • 8On reaching the top of the ridge, and at a junction of bridleways, turn left along a grass track towards Fulbeck.
 Carry on along this track for approximately 0.66 miles (one kilometre), passing a radio mast and then a farm on your left.